ibm-cloud-docs/databases-for-elasticsearch/getting-started.md

 log   [01:19:33.378] [info][listening] Server running at http://0.0.0.0:5601
 ```

-If you don't want to see the output of Kibana in your terminal, use the `-d` flag to detatch the container.
+If you don't want to see the output of Kibana in your terminal, use the `-d` flag to detach the container.
 {: .tip}

-At this point, you can visit `http://0.0.0.0:5601` in your browser to see Kibana. (`0.0.0.0` is the `server.host` in `kibana.yml` and `5601` is the port exposed from the container.)
-Once you go to the URL, a pop-up window will prompt you for your username and password.
+At this point, you can visit `http://0.0.0.0:5601` in your browser to see Kibana. (`0.0.0.0` is the `server.host` in `kibana.yml` and `5601` is the port that is exposed from the container.)
+Once you go to the URL, a pop-up window prompts you for your username and password.
 You can use the admin credentials or any other credentials you made that have access to your deployment.
 They don’t have to be the same username and password you provided in the `kibana.yml` file.

 ![Kibana Start Page](images/getting-started-kibana-start.png){: caption="Figure 1.
 Kibana start page" caption-side="bottom"}

-From here, you can start using Kibana with {{site.data.keyword.databases-for-elasticsearch}}.
+From here, you can use Kibana with {{site.data.keyword.databases-for-elasticsearch}}.
 Be sure to check out the [Kibana documentation](https://www.elastic.co/guide/en/kibana/current/index.html).

 ## Next Steps
 {: #elasticsearch-next-steps}